rse/mqtt-json-rpc/README.md

 - `MQTT-JSON-RPC#notify(method: string, ...params: any[]): void`:<br/>
   Notify a method.
-The remote `MQTT-JSON-RPC#register()` `callback` is called with `params` and its return value silently ignored.
+The remote `MQTT-JSON-RPC#register()` `callback` is called with `params` and its return value is silently ignored.

 - `MQTT-JSON-RPC#call(method: string, ...params: any[]): Promise`:<br/>
   Call a method.
 The remote `MQTT-JSON-RPC#register()` `callback` is